 The Old Masters

 There are not too many things more sacred than personally receiving a pizza from one of the Old Masters.
 Sal & Carmine's is indistinguishable on the outside (or inside for that matter) from any other hole-in-the-wall pizza joint, but this hallowed place opened in 1959 on the upper West Side -- Broadway at 102nd Street -- is no run-of-the-mill pizzeria.
 Sadly, Sal passed away in 2009, but his brother Carmine is still behind the counter, and served up one of the best slices I've ever had.
 A bit light on sauce but with a memorable, chewy crust that is not as floppy thin as a traditional NY slice (not that there's anything wrong with that).

 I dragged my family to Avenue J in the Midwood section of Brooklyn for a pie at Di Fara, which is often rated the "Best Pizza in NY."
 Di Fara has been run by Dom DeMarco since 1964, and he still makes every pie personally.
 Yes, every pie.
 As a result, service is slow and the line outside the door is long.
 When we got there in the late afternoon, DeMarco's friendly but very protective daughter came out to say they were going to close for an hour because her father needed a break.
 We didn't mind the wait, and were ultimately rewarded when DeMarco, himself, took our pie out of the oven, ceremoniously cut fresh basil leaves over the top, and handed it over.

 For the last few years, my favorite slice in the City has been from Joe's Pizza on Carmine Street in the West Village.
 Joe's was opened in 1975, by Joe Pozzuoli, who still runs the business.
-This is the classic New York slice -- thin crust, sweet tomato sauce, perfect amount of cheese.
-I feel like I've come full circle.
+This is THE classic thin, wide, greasy New York slice.

 To Be Continued